vberlier/narmock/README.md

 }
 ```

-> Most of the examples in this README are tests written with [Narwhal](https://github.com/vberlier/narwhal) but Narmock can be used with other test frameworks and anywhere in regular source code.
+> This example is a test written with [Narwhal](https://github.com/vberlier/narwhal) but Narmock can be used with other test frameworks and anywhere in regular source code.

 ## Installation